ogayot/kent_student_lookup/README.md

 the uid or last name given.

 * ldapsearch is needed for the software to run properly.
-It is often provided in the package `openldap'
+It is often provided by the package `openldap'

 usage
 -----